RouterRabbit/random-build-sim/README.md

-It is recommended to have a timer app of some sort open to keep track of time and establishing a time-limit beforehand but how you play is up to you.
+It is recommended to have a timer app of some sort open to establish a time-limit beforehand but how you play is up to you.
 We've found that 15-20 minutes is good for anyone who is enough of an enthusiast to have the game.